on orders of $85 or more

-Ohagan Settlers in the United States in the 19th Century
+Ohagan Settlers in United States in the 19th Century

 - Brid.
 O'Hagan, aged 16, who landed in America from Donegal, in 1893

-Ohagan Settlers in the United States in the 20th Century
+Ohagan Settlers in United States in the 20th Century

 - Bridget O'Hagan, aged 17, who landed in America from Tyrone, in 1900